calebykim/App/README.md

 ## How to use:

+When you're on the finnest app (localhost:1337) and registering users, there are a few guidelines.
 Because in reality a bank API would have to "talk" to our app, we've made a specific family that finnest can register.
-So who can be registered (see below)?
+The names of the family members that can be registered are listed below.
+As for transactions, everything is quite intuitive and working.

 ## Who can be registered:
   1. **Parent**.
 Homer (first name), Simpson (last name).
 E-mail:  homer_simpson@duffmail.net